urbs-dev/codestral/README.md

 Or you can regenerate a new answer just re-activating the Addin.

+## Including files

+If you wish to include a text file (.R, .Rmd ...) in your prompt, just make sure that the file is in the current working directory or one of its subdirectories and add a line in your prompt starting by "ff:" and followed by the file name :

+"ff:my_file.R"

+This will trigger the insertion of the content of `my_file.R` where the instruction has been placed

 ## Faster using keyboard shortcut

 In order to define a keyboard shortcut for this addin, in Rstudio, choose the